-A. Major duties.
-The Bradley crewmember's role on the battlefield is to become masters of mounted maneuver; including readiness, sustainment, and lethality, who can employ the Bradley and enable the success of infantry on the modern battlefield supporting an ABCT.
-Bradley crewmembers valued for their warfighting skills which are acquired and perfected through realistic training, PME, functional courses, and successful service in KD assignments.
+Major Duties.
+The Bradley Crewmember's role on the battlefield is to become masters of mounted maneuver; including readiness, sustainment, and lethality, who can employ the Bradley and enable the success of infantry on the modern battlefield supporting an ABCT.
+Bradley Crewmembers valued for their warfighting skills which are acquired and perfected through realistic training, PME, functional courses, and successful service in CD assignments.
 Service in the operational force is where tactical and technical proficiencies are sharpened through practical application of warfighting skills, which is the primary focus of the Armor Branch.
-Excellence in a Bradley crewmember's career is demonstrated by exceptional performance in KD positions, as well as consistency of that performance over varying assignments.
-The 19C Talent Development Model, commonly referred to as the career map, lists the KD positions necessary to build MOS proficiency; these positions include: Bradley Fighting Vehicle (BFV) commander, platoon sergeant, and first sergeant.
+Excellence in a Bradley crewmember's career is demonstrated by exceptional performance in CD positions, as well as consistency of that performance over varying assignments.
+The 19C Talent Development Model, commonly referred to as the career map, lists the CD positions necessary to build MOS proficiency; these positions include Bradley Fighting Vehicle (BFV) Commander, Platoon Sergeant, and First Sergeant.
 Bradley crewmembers may be selected to serve in various broadening assignments.
 Successful performance across balanced assignments, between operating force and generating force, develop Bradley crewmembers into a well-rounded leader.
-Backto-back TDA assignments should be avoided, with the exception of those sergeants first class selected to participate in the Project Warrior Program.
-This voluntary assignment requires service at a Combat Training Center with a follow-on assignment to the Maneuver Center of Excellence, Fort Moore.
+Back-to-back TDA assignments should be avoided.

-- B. Prerequisites.
+Prerequisites.
 See DA Pam 611-21 MOS Smartbook.
-The waiver authority for MOS prerequisites is the Office of the Chief of Armor, United States Army Armor School. - C. Goals for development.
-Bradley crewmembers must build and sustain combat platform proficiency throughout their career, while developing mastery of 19C critical tasks, warrior tasks, and battle drills (See Army Training Network, at: https://atn.army.mil).
+The waiver authority for MOS prerequisites is the Office of the Chief of Armor, United States Army Armor School.

+Goals for development.
+Bradley Crewmembers must build and sustain combat platform proficiency throughout their career, while developing mastery of 19C critical tasks, warrior tasks, and battle drills (See Army Training Network, at: https://atn.army.mil).
 Institutionally, Bradley crewmembers must complete PME (Basic Leader Course (BLC), Advance Leader Course (ALC), Maneuver Senior Leader Course (M-SLC), and Master Leader Course (MLC) to further their career.
-Bradley crewmembers should expand their professional development by completing other functional courses such as Bradley Master Gunner Course, Bradley Commander Course, Maneuver Leader Maintenance Course (MLMC), Digital Master Gunner, Battle Staff NCO, and Cavalry Leader Course.
+Bradley Crewmembers should expand their professional development by completing other functional courses such as Bradley Master Gunner (BMG) Course, Bradley Commander Course (BCC), Maneuver Leader Maintenance Course (MLMC), Battle Staff NCO, and Cavalry Leader Course (CLC).
 Troop schools such as Unit Armorer, Unit Movement Officer (UMO), HAZMAT, Unit Prevention Leader (UPL), Master Driver, Unit Safety Officer and Environmental Compliance should be sought after as these courses enhance unit effectiveness and establish well-rounded NCOs.

-Note: The above-mentioned courses, including the ones listed in the remainder of this chapter, are not all inclusive and are in no way indicative of the potential for promotion.
+\Note: The above-mentioned courses, including the ones listed in the remainder of this chapter, are not all inclusive and are in no way indicative of the potential for promotion.

-1) Private-Specialist/Corporal.

-- a.
 Operational Assignments.
-Junior enlisted Soldiers should be focused on attaining crucial experience as a driver on a BFV.
+19C Soldiers should be focused on attaining crucial experience as a driver on a BFV.
 Soldiers should focus on successful performance in that position, developing technical skills, honing tactical proficiency, and laying a foundation of tactical knowledge.
-Soldiers should strive to serve in positions of increased responsibility, such as gunner, when provided the opportunity. - b.
+Soldiers should strive to serve in positions of increased responsibility, such as gunners, when provided the opportunity.

 Broadening Assignments.
-None - c.
+None.

 Training.
-All 19C Soldiers should strive for enrollment into the Excellence in Armor (EIA) Program.
-Selectees into the EIA Program are commonly recognized with advanced promotions for their tactical and technical proficiency, leadership, potential, and motivation.
-Armor Soldiers should also continue to seek developmental opportunities within each domain of training.
-Primarily, Soldiers augment their self-development with both functional training and Professional Military Education (PME). - d.
+19C Soldiers should also continue to seek developmental opportunities within each domain of training.
+Primarily, Soldiers augment their self-development with both functional training and PME.

 Functional Courses/Troop Schools.
 Courses prepare Armor Soldiers for assignment to specific duty positions and increase their value to the branch.
-These courses provide Soldiers an opportunity to acquire additional duty position-required skills and knowledge that cannot be obtained by attending other institutional courses.
+These courses provide Soldiers with an opportunity to acquire additional duty position-required skills and knowledge that cannot be obtained by attending other institutional courses.

-- e.
 Professional Military Education.
-PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service. - f.
+PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service.

 Self-development.
 Completion of college courses/degree program.
 Studying Army publications directly related to MOS proficiency and core competencies.
-TC 3-20.31 (Training and Qualification, Crew); TC 3-20.31-1 (Gunnery Skills Test). - g.
-Additional Duties.
-DTMS, environmental compliance, unit armorer.
+TC 3-20.31 (Training and Qualification, Crew); TC 3-20.31-1 (Gunnery Skills Test).